 - i.
-The right to written notice of the charges, - ii.
-To be accompanied at the hearing by an advisor of his/her choice - iii.
-To be present for the duration of the hearing, - iv.
-To produce witnesses and evidence pertaining to the case, - v.
-To question all witnesses, and - vi.
-To simultaneously with the accuser, be informed in writing of the outcome of any institutional disciplinary proceeding, the institution's procedures for appealing the results of the proceeding, any change to the results that occur prior to the time that such results become final, and when such results become final.
+The right to written notice of the charges. - ii.
+To be accompanied at the hearing by an advisor and/or person of support of the respondent's choice.

+- iii.
+To be present for the duration of the hearing. - iv.
+To produce witnesses and evidence pertaining to the case. - v.
+To have the opportunity to make statements regarding the incident. - vi.
+To question all witnesses. - vii.
+To simultaneously with the complainant, be informed in writing of the outcome of any institutional disciplinary proceeding, the institution's procedures for appealing the results of the disciplinary proceeding, any change to the results that occur prior to the time that such results become final.

-For a full description of accused rights and responsibilities, as well as an overview of the disciplinary system, please see Chapter VII of the UCSB Campus Regulations.
+For a full description of accused rights and responsibilities, please see Chapter VII of the UCSB Campus Regulations.